-This comment demonstrates a flawed approach to approaching games, and a lack of understanding regarding the usefulness of limiting cases.
+This comment demonstrates a flawed approach to approaching games, and a lack of understanding regarding the usefulness of limiting cases; I single it out not for the purpose of picking on a particular commenter, but because it is reflective of a sentiment that pervades discussion of Photopia.
 I suspect what happened is that Aash29 played Photopia, was annoyed by the lack of interactivity (and what he or she considered to be poor writing), had a mediocre experience, and then quickly compared the game to the first non-interactive, mediocre thing that came to mind: a poorly written short story.
 The fundamental problem here is not that Aash29 had a mediocre experience playing Photopia, nor that they compare the game to a short story: both are perfectly legitimate things to do.
 Rather, the blunder was in lazily mixing these two things in a flawed equation (mediocre experience + like short story = mediocre short story).
 What Aash29 failed to realize is that, if Photopia in fact was a short story, it would be a very bad short story: nothing mediocre about it.
 In other words, the significant thing is not that Aas29 had a mediocre experience playing Photopia, but that they had a much better experience than they would have had reading Photopia in true short story form (mediocre > very bad, yes?).

 The only really good way to compare Photopia as interactive fiction, and the hypothetical Photopia as short story—to get a good understanding of exactly what the limited interactive element adds—would be to have Adam Cadre produce the thing in actual short story form, and then present the two pieces to a group of thousands of test subjects, half of whom would get the interactive fiction, half the short story, with neither half knowing that the other form existed.
 After finishing the work, each subject would then fill out a detailed survey on how the thing made them feel, and what they thought of it critically, and whether they would recommend it, etc., etc., etc.